 - a.
 Is tasked with making proposals to the Board of Directors on the remuneration and incentive systems for senior management as identified by the Company, in accordance with Supervisory Regulation provisions, as well as remuneration for the Head of the "BancoPosta" function; - b.
 Is tasked with advising the Board of Directors on establishing criteria for the remuneration of all "most significant" personnel, identified in accordance with Supervisory Regulation provisions; - c.
 Directly oversees the correct application of rules on remuneration for the Heads of BancoPosta's control functions, working closely with the Board of Statutory Auditors; - d.
 Ensures the preparation of documentation for submittal to the Board of Directors for its decisions; - e.
 Works with the Control and Risk Committee and the Nominations and Corporate Governance Committee, on which Board of Directors' members sit; - f.
 Ensures the involvement of the relevant corporate functions in the process of establishing and checking remuneration policies and practices; - g.
-Expresses an opinion, availing itself of information received from the relevant corporate functions, on the achievement of the performance targets to which the incentive plans are linked, as well as on the materialization of the other conditions for payment of the compensation; - h.
+Expresses an opinion, availing itself of information received from the relevant corporate functions, on the achievement of the performance targets to which the incentive plans are linked, as well as on the materialisation of the other conditions for payment of the compensation; - h.
 Provides appropriate accounts of its activities to the corporate governing bodies, including the Shareholders' Meeting; - i.
+Supports the Board of Directors in analysing BancoPosta's remuneration policies with regard, in particular, to the remuneration gap based on the tasks of staff (material risk takers, other staff and members of bodies) and with respect to gender (gender pay gap), as well as in monitoring their evolution over time; - j.
 Performs additional tasks as assigned to it by the Board of Directors.

-Activities carried out by the Remuneration Committee during 2022
+Activities carried out by the Remuneration Committee during 2023

-The following table shows the calendar of meetings held by the Remuneration Committee during 2022.
+The following table shows the calendar of meetings held by the Remuneration Committee during 2023.